Greg Bailey

 Greg Bailey March 25th, 2026 5 minute read

 Most temperature regulating comforters work for the first hour.
 But by 2am, you're either too hot or too cold — and no amount of kicking off the covers fixes it.
 The problem isn't insulation.
-It's that most comforters are static — they trap a fixed... more »
+It's that most comforters are static —... more »

 Wool Comforter and Organic Cotton Sheets